crcn/aerial/packages/aerial-browser-sandbox/README.md

 HI PRIO:

 - [ ] javascript
+- [ ] ability to open external window
 - [ ] watch dependencies that are dynamically loaded in
 - [ ] use DOM mutation API to listen for changes
 - [ ] rendering engine based on DOM mutation API